NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 3/Khisisi (7-8).md

 abilities_mid:
   - name: ""
   - name: "[[Bestiary Ability Glossary/Attack of Opportunity|Attack of Opportunity (Special)]]"
     desc: "`pf2:r`  The mummy pharaoh can use Attack of Opportunity when a creature within its reach uses a concentrate action, in addition to its normal trigger.
-It can disrupt triggering concentrate actions, and it disrupts actions on any hit, not just a critical hit.\n\n* * *\n"
+It can disrupt triggering concentrate actions, and it disrupts actions on any hit, not just a critical hit.\n* * *\n\n**Trigger** A creature within the monster's reach uses a manipulate action or a move action, makes a ranged attack, or leaves a square during a move action it's using.\n* * *\n\n**Effect** The monster attempts a melee Strike against the triggering creature.
+If the attack is a critical hit and the trigger was a manipulate action, the monster disrupts that action.
+This Strike doesn't count toward the monster's multiple attack penalty, and its multiple attack penalty doesn't apply to this Strike."

   - name: "Great Despair"
     desc: " (aura,divine,emotion,fear,incapacitation,mental) 30 feet.
 Living creatures are [[Conditions/Frightened|Frightened 1]] while in a mummy pharaoh's despair aura.
 They can't naturally recover from this fear while in the area but recover instantly once they leave the area.
 When a creature first enters the area, it must succeed at a DC 25 Will check save (after taking the penalty from being frightened) or be [[Conditions/Paralyzed|Paralyzed]] for 1 round.
 The creature is then temporarily immune for 24 hours.\n\n[[Bestiary Effects/Effect_ Despair|Effect: Despair]]"